University of Hawaii, Manoa (Elementary Education)

 With your blessings, I will endeavor myself to give your child the best possible learning experience.
 Thank you for taking your time to view my profile.
 I look forward to working with you and your child.

 My experiences working with Deaf children, special needs, and regular education students has provided me a wide variety of learning styles and student's needs.
-By focusing on the student and adapting to their unique learning style, I have helped many become
+By focusing on the student and adapting to their unique learning style, I have helped many become successful in their curriculum.
+Allow me to make your child's learning

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.